How long does the protection from the Intercept Technology™ barrier last?

 Do we need to heat seal and vacuum Intercept barrier products?

 You can heat seal Intercept products if you wish.
 In fact, the Intercept polyethylene films heat seal extremely well.
 But it’s not necessary, as long as you don’t allow a continual flow of atmosphere into the package.
-Folding over the ends, openings, and secure tape-downs are an acceptable closure with the Intercept Technology.
+Folding over the ends, openings, and secure tape-downs are an acceptable closure with the Intercept Technology™.
 In reusable situations or for convenience, zippers, Velcro strips and other closure means are also acceptable.
 Please keep in mind, when products absolutely require a vacuum and seal, you should consider using our RIBS MVTR bag line, which is ideally suited for packaging more sensitive products.
+If tape is being used, we recommend plastic tapes and we stress avoiding the use of paper backed tapes and duct tape, since these contain high levels of sulfur.

 Will Intercept products react with our materials?

 Intercept products are clean and safe.
-Static Intercept and RIBS products have been successfully tested for Non-Volatile Residue and particulate counts (when applying for cleanroom applications) by many private companies.
-Static Intercept has been tested by NASA, and has been proven to meet their stringent outgassing specification requirements.
+Static Intercept® and RIBS products have been successfully tested for Non-Volatile Residue and particulate counts (when applying for cleanroom applications) by many private companies.
+Static Intercept® has been tested by NASA, and has been proven to meet their stringent outgassing specification requirements for space flight designation.
 Intercept products are ideal for cleanroom use and to protect Class 0 devices.

 Do the Intercept products meet military specifications?